Chinese Kung Pao Shrimp

 Kung pao shrimp is one of my family’s favorites.
 My Sichuan grandmother (my father’s mother) makes it often with loads of Chinese dry chilli and Sichuan peppercorns.
 Whenever we eat out, Kung pao shrimp or Kung pao chicken is often a must-have.

 My family likes to go all out whenever we enjoy a family-style banquet meal with grandparents, aunts, and uncles.
-We’d start with some light appetizers like garlic smashed cucumber salad, scallion pancakes, egg rolls, and hot sour soup as a starter, then move onto orange chicken, Mongolian beef or cumin beef, and Chinese hot oil ginger scallion fish, and pair them with a big plate of egg fried rice or lo mein.
+We’d start with some light appetizers like garlic smashed cucumber salad, scallion pancakes, egg rolls, and hot sour soup as a starter, then move on to orange chicken, Mongolian beef or cumin beef, Chinese hot oil ginger scallion fish, and pair them with a big plate of egg fried rice or lo mein.

-The good thing is that since I love these classic Chinese dishes so much I made them gluten-free and low carb so you, too, can experience a typical Chinese family banquet style celebratory meal that’s full of fresh deliciousness!
+The good thing is that since I love these classic Chinese dishes so much I made them gluten-free and low-carb so you, too, can experience a typical Chinese family banquet-style celebratory meal that’s full of fresh deliciousness!

 What does kung pao mean?